TTP

 Food allergies are a problem for many people, including some who travel to Turkey.
 In some cases allergies can be a dangerous—even fatal—problem.

 Did you know that some people can die just from eating a peanut?
 One peanut!
-Or even a small part of one peanut.
+Or even a small partof one peanut.
+Or a mushroom.
+Or a squirt of lemon juice.

 My daughter tested positive for peanut allergy when she was a few years old, so I know the problem.
 The doctor said that if she were seriously allergic, even licking a peanut might send her into anaphylactic shock and kill her.